Using an employer of record in Vietnam

 Employees should receive at least their regional minimum wage.

-Paying a TET bonus (a financial bonus given during the Vietnamese Lunar New Year) is also common practice in Vietnam.
+Paying a Tết bonus (a financial bonus given during the Vietnamese Lunar New Year) is also common practice in Vietnam.
+These bonuses are not a legal obligation, but are often expected.

 Employment laws in Vietnam